 Not all Matcha is the same.
 Depending on cultivation, region and location, the fine Japanese tencha green tea is cultivated in different qualities and with different nutrients.
 It is the precious basis for high-quality Matcha.
 Only the pure tea leaves from the top of the bush are slowly ground into finest Matcha after harvest.
 Moreover, grinding and the chosen processing method are decisive factors in the quality, the taste and the nutrients of your Matcha.

 Don’t be fooled by Matcha copycats – the quality of your Matcha can be evaluated by 3 simple criteria: taste, look and nutrients.
-In our shop, you will find four different organic Matcha teas: Matcha for Cooking, Basic, Beauty and Focus.
+In our shop, you will find four different organic Matcha teas: Basic, Beauty and Focus.

 Matcha taste: original Matcha tastes gentle and sweet and is 100 % natural without artificial additives.

 A bitter or very dry taste can only be noticed in green tea powders that contain an insufficient amount of amino acids.
 These amino acids are responsible for the gentle sweetness of authentic Matcha and are an essential nutrient in the tea.